 Learn What it Means to Become an HSH Volunteer!

 Listen to an informative radio blog interview, where Healthy Sustainable Homes Program Coordinartor Mary Pat Aardrup and Assistant Coordinator Selina Lujan speak with Tri 102.5 FM Morning Personality Paul Wozniak about the caliber of training that volunteers for the program receive!
 You'll also learn more about opportunities that City of Fort Collins residents have to request FREE in-home assessments by highly-trained volunteer experts.
-Take advantage of the only Master Home Educator 2013 training!
-Hurry, it starts on April 2, 2013!
+The next volunteer training begins on February 4, 2014.

 The Healthy Sustainable Homes program is a free, volunteer-driven program that helps families improve the indoor air quality of their homes.
 Through awareness and education, the Healthy Sustainable Homes program provides low-cost or no-cost solutions that help residents create a healthier home.
 Residents can request to have (2) certified Master Home Educators conduct a FREE healthy home assessment.
 The assessment focuses on biological pollutants, chemical contaminants, and safety hazards and residents can receive conservation gifts that promote sustainability in their home.
 Call (970) 416-2832 to sign-up for an assessment today!